How do I use this calculator?

-This coterminal angle calculator converts an angle in degrees or radians into two positive co-terminal angles and two negative co-terminal angles.
+This coterminal angle calculator converts an angle in degrees or radians into four coterminal angles: two found by adding 1 and 2 full rotations, and two found by subtracting 1 and 2 full rotations.

 - Reference Angle Calculator